-From August 2015, eligibility limits for builders were changed from annual turnover limits to 'open job limits'.
-This is the maximum number and value of jobs under construction by an individual licensed builder at any point in time.
+From August 2015, icare hbcf changed its eligibility limits for builders from annual turnover limits to 'open job limits'.
+This is the maximum number and value of jobs an individual licensed builder may have under construction at any point in time.
 Individual limits on the maximum contract value for the various types of projects will continue.